lmos-ai/arc-spring-init/README.md

 New agents can be added to the `agents` folder located at the root of the project.
 The folder contains some default agents that can be used as a template.

+## Code of Conduct

+This project has adopted the [Contributor Covenant](https://www.contributor-covenant.org/) in version 2.1 as our code of conduct.
+Please see the details in our [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md).
+All contributors must abide by the code of conduct.

+By participating in this project, you agree to abide by its [Code of Conduct](./CODE_OF_CONDUCT.md) at all times.

+## Licensing

+This project follows the [REUSE standard for software licensing](https://reuse.software/).
+Each file contains copyright and license information, and license texts can be found in the [./LICENSES](./LICENSES) folder.
+For more information visit https://reuse.software/.
+You can find a guide for developers at https://telekom.github.io/reuse-template/.